taeram/amazon-s3-multi-uploader/README.md

 * An [Amazon S3](http://aws.amazon.com/s3/) bucket, for storing the images
 * Node.js and NPM properly installed

-### Application Setup
+### Module Integration

-See the [amazon-s3-multi-uploader-example](https://github.com/taeram/amazon-s3-multi-uploader-example) repository for a working implementation.
+See the [amazon-s3-multi-uploader-example](https://github.com/taeram/amazon-s3-multi-uploader-example) repository for a working implementation of the module.

 ## Setup